sepagian/react-vitenotev2-project/README.md

 # React ViteNote v2

-This repository is the refactored version of my previous React application.
+This project is a straightforward note-taking application built with React, refactored to TypeScript (TSX) from a previous version written in JSX.
+It allow users to perform basic actions like adding new notes, archiving, restoring, and deleting them.

 You can view the previous code repo [here](https://github.com/sepagian/react-vitenote-project).

 ## Changelog

-### 2023/12/24

-- Initial commit

 ### 2023/12/25